Why “&” is not used for strings in scanf() function?

 (Is Base address = address of first element)?

 - ‘&’ is used to get the address of the variable.
 C does not have a string type, String is just an array of characters and an array variable stores the address of the first index location.

 - By default the variable itself points to the base address and therefore to access base address of string, there is no need of adding an extra ‘&’

 This article is contributed by Ajeet.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.